tjcrowley/superstar_avatar/MUMBAI_DEPLOYMENT.md

 ### Contracts not showing on Polygonscan
 - Wait a few minutes for blockchain indexing
-- Check that you're on the correct network (Mumbai)
+- Check that you're on the correct network (Amoy)
 - Verify the transaction hash on Polygonscan

 ## Next Steps

-1. **Test thoroughly** on Mumbai before considering mainnet
+1. **Test thoroughly** on Amoy before considering mainnet
 2. **Document your contract addresses** for your team
 3. **Set up monitoring** for contract events
 4. **Plan for mainnet deployment** when ready